Fits: 2016, 2017, 2017 RF, 2018, 2018 RF, 2019, 2019 RF, 2020, 2020 RF, 2021, 2021 RF, 2022, 2022 RF

 The stock ND1 flywheel is 15.4 lbs while ours is 10.2 lbs, the ND2 stock flywheel is 19.0 lbs while ours is 14.2 lbs.

-*Note that while both the ND1 and ND2 stock clutch will physically fit with our flywheels, don't recommend using the stock ND1 clutch with our ND2 flywheel.
+*Note that while both the ND1 and ND2 stock clutch will physically fit with our flywheels, don't recommend using the stock ND2 clutch with our ND2 flywheel.
 While our clutch and the stock ND1 clutch have sprung center sections to absorb some of the shock load, the ND2 clutch doesn't, as it relies on the dual mass flywheel to do that.
 No problem, but that means that if you combine our ND2 flywheel and the stock ND2 clutch, you have no means to absorb that shock load.
 This will make the car much less smooth to drive and makes transmission damage more likely.
 If you'd like the lightweight flywheel and a stock clutch for your ND2, use our ND2 flywheel and a stock ND1 clutch.

 As with all lightweight flywheels, there's the possibility of increased noise in closed-throttle, in-gear deceleration.
 This typically sounds like a minor rattling - a small thing that might not happen, but something to be aware of.
 This also isn't a great choice for drag racers, as there's less inertia so it can be a tick harder to launch.
 Bear in mind that since dual-mass flywheels can damp shock loads from the engine to the transmission, your ND2 transmission's warranty might be voided by installing this flywheel (not an issue for the ND1).
 As long as you don't drive abusively (slamming shifts, dropping the clutch, etc.) you shouldn't have any issues.